sarahciston/codingcare/posts/0critintro.md

 [^platformdream]: I dream of a platform where I can write and code and share and cite and annotate and highlight and collage and print and remix and machine-read and connect.
 [In my dream notes, I have written "semantic web layer cake?" and "Gollum platform?"
 I rarely imagine I am the only one imagining such things, until I try to explain them to others.
 I expect it to be easy, that these hybrid forms already exist — becaue they seem so small and obvious to me, how complicated could they be?
 But when I try to find some preexisting version, I come up empty, frustrated, confused.
 And I am left without tools or language to begin building such a connected and connecting form on my own.]

-### Techno
+### TechnoCraft

-* **techno**: hybrid, digital, systems-oriented, mr.wizard science, project-driven not damage-centered

-Techno-solutionist...
-Techno-utopian...
-Techno-dystopian...

-Techtonic/techne

->"There can, of course, be no knots without the performance of knotting: we should therefore commence with the verb 'to knot' and view knotting as an activity of which 'knots' are the emergent outcomes.
-Thus conceived, knotting is about how contrary forces of tension and friction, as in pulling tight, are generative of new forms.
-And it is about how forms are held in place within such a force-field or, in short, about 'making things stick'.
-Accordingly, our focus should be on forces and materials rather than form and content."
-(Ingold 2015, 18)
->"the tectonic would become ‘the art of joinings’."

-[Dovetailedness]
+Technosolutionist...
+Technoutopian...
+Technodystopian...
+Technocrat...
+Like 'cyber' before it, the prefix 'techno' teems with possibilities and portends varieties of doom.
+Bubbling experiments and launching spacecrafts, self-driving vehicles and buzzwords like 'big data' dominate the imaginary while signaling in-groups and out-groups, zones of mystification and fear as well as economic opportunism and exploitation.

+Pairing 'tech' with 'craft' returns focus to the human-scale aspects of the technological imaginary, from the labor required to produce and maintain technological objects, to the impacts and harms it produces as part of human-driven sociotechnical systems, to the knowledge adapted (and co-opted) from unacknowledged domains and communities of practice.

+TechnoCraft remembers that technology are procedures and protocols, as well as tools and materials.
+In the German language, `die Technik` means both 'the technology' (object) and also 'the technique', 'the method', or 'the procedure'.
+In the Spanish language, `la técnica` means all these as well as the 'the engineer' or 'the repairwoman'.
+TechnoCraft remembers technology is made by people and for people, meant to care for people, and we can learn from people in its making and implementatoin.

+In contrast to ego-driven technocratic prostheletizing that believes technology can fix technology with a "move fast and break things" approach, TechnoCraft operates by slow consideration in and for community.
+TechnoCraft places the seemingly contrasting terms 'tech' and 'craft' together to show how they are not contradictory, after all.
+Technology and Craft are two versions of the same [thing], two complementary approaches that [can learn from one another].
+Techno can also mean analog or hybrid, can mean systems-oriented and human- and more-than-human inclusive, can mean process-oriented and not damage-centered [CITE,evetuck]

-Correspondence not assemblage: "This whole is a correspondence, not an assemblage, the elements of which are joined not ‘up’ but ‘with’.
-Whereas the agglutinative accretions of the assemblage are ‘and … and … and’, the diﬀerential sympathies of the correspondence are ‘with … with … with’."
-(Ingold 2015, 23) "sympathy is a ‘living with’ rather than a ‘looking at’, a form of feelingknowing that operates in the interstices of things, in their interiority.
-It is, Spuybroek writes, ‘what things feel when they shape each other’.
+Correspondence not assemblage:
+>"This whole is a correspondence, not an assemblage, the elements of which are joined not 'up' but 'with'.
+Whereas the agglutinative accretions of the assemblage are 'and … and … and', the differential sympathies of the correspondence are 'with … with … with'."
+(Ingold 2015, 23) "sympathy is a 'living with' rather than a 'looking at', a form of feelingknowing that operates in the interstices of things, in their interiority.
+It is, Spuybroek writes, 'what things feel when they shape each other'.
 3"

-Techno...music?
-Yes, always take dance breaks.

-Techno means a plethora of prefix possibilities and digital-analog hybrids (think what "cyber-" was to the '90s).
-Also systems-oriented, bubbling science experiments, project-driven not damage-centered.

 >"This possibility of creating directed, coordinated, and controlled sets of techniken that ensure a reliable link between the addressor and the addressee is the precondition of not only computing but also Althusserian interpellation.
 The technical conditions of various computational systems—analog, digital, or quantum thus turn out to be coterminous with the development of modern disciplinary states and their sociotechnicalities, and addressability emerges as a key shared operational logic." [@dhaliwalAddressabilityWhatEven2022]
 >"This widespread technik of addressing underpins the whole landscape of computing and its imaginaries."
 Address means you are locatable in space, means you are reachable. [@dhaliwalAddressabilityWhatEven2022]
+>"It is in these mechanisms, logics, techniques, and practices, not merely in the machines, that we must locate our current predicament.
+And it is in these that we shall ﬁnd surprising connections that locate differently."

 >"as if they are here because they happened to fit rather than they fit because of how the structure was built." [@ahmedQueerUse2018](overfit/underfit)